 The best way to reduce the amount of VOC’s is to search your home thoroughly for any unused supplies used for home decoration.
 For example, did you stash away any of these domestic supplies: cleaning products, paints, varnishes, adhesives, air fresheners?
 Rather than keeping these kinds of products in storage in your house, it’s a good idea to remove any material that produce VOC’s.

 First, conduct an inspection of your home for the common sources of VOCs.
 Look for supplies of unused chemicals, such as paints, varnishes, solvents, or adhesives.
 Only buy as much as you need of these kinds of household products and throw out any that’s left over.

 If you absolutely need to keep them, store them in an outdoor shed or your garage.
 Remember that products like vinyl flooring or carpets off-gas VOC’s especially when they are new.
 If at all possible, try to install these kinds of products during warmer weather so you can open windows for good ‘cross flow’ of fresh air.
 In this case you’ll want to ventilate rooms with new flooring as much as possible after the initial installation.
 Contact your local county to find out about nearby hazardous waste collection sites so that you can dispose of these products safely.

-A-1 Certified Environmental Services LLC performs VOC Testing for COMMERCIAL Projects as well as for RESIDENTIAL Testing.
+A-1 Certified Environmental Services performs VOC Testing for COMMERCIAL Projects as well as for RESIDENTIAL Testing.

-A-1 Certified Environmental Services, LLC covers VOC Testing in Oakland, Berkeley, Hayward, Vallejo, San Leandro, Pleasanton, Alameda, Concord, Danville, Walnut Creek, Orinda and most regions of California.
+A-1 Certified Environmental Services covers VOC Testing in Oakland, Berkeley, Hayward, Vallejo, San Leandro, Pleasanton, Alameda, Concord, Danville, Walnut Creek, Orinda and most regions of California.